qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **CRS for new layers**

-This area allows to define the action, when a new layer is created, or when a layer without CRS is loaded.
+This area allows you to define the action to take when a new layer is created, or when a layer without a CRS is loaded.

 * |radiobuttonon| :guilabel:`Prompt for CRS`
 * |radiobuttonoff| :guilabel:`Use project CRS`